The Vertical Logic of Hamiltonian Methods (Part 1): First Example (Setup): Cyclotron Motion

+The importance of this type of stability analysis in mechanics depends, of course, on the specific problem at hand.
+For the prediction of planetary orbits of the next century, stability analysis can almost always be omitted.
+But the reason to allow for this omission does not lie in the stability of planetary orbits, but in the small number of revolutions relevant to us.
+However, with respect to the long-term stability of a dynamical system, stability analysis is inevitably required.
+Optical transitions in atoms have frequencies in the range of a few hundred ${\rm THz}$.
+Nonetheless most atoms\footnote{Those with a stable nucleus.} are stable.
+This stability is, from a point-mechanical perspective, difficult to explain.

 Coming back to the example: The circulation frequency $\w_c$ of a coasting particle in a cyclotron is given by the ratio of the particle's velocity to the length of the closed orbit.
 It can be fine-tuned by the value of the magnetic field at the respective radius.
-In isochronous machines, the field is adjusted\footnote{ For instance by the iron shims or by trim-coils.} in order to precisely synchronize the phase $\phi$ between the radio frequency (rf) oscillation of the rf-electrodes, the so-called ``Dees'', and the particle's circulation frequency~\cite{Shimm}.
-During the passage of the Dee gap, the circulating particles may gain or lose energy, depending on the rf-phase with $\cos{\phi}$.
-The maximal energy gain $dE/dn$ for one turn can hence be written as \begeq {dE\over dn}=E_G\,\cos{\phi}\,, \endeq where $E$ is the particles kinetic energy, $E_G$ the maximal energy gain per turn and $n$ is the turn number\footnote{ The use of the (discrete) turn number as a continuous independent variable is called the ``smooth acceleration approximation''.}.
+In so-called ``isochronous'' machines, the field is tuned, for instance by iron shims or by trim-coils, in order to precisely synchronize the phase $\phi$ between the radio frequency (rf) oscillation of the rf-electrodes, in cyclotrons traditionally called ``Dees'', and the particle's circulation frequency~\cite{Shimm}.
+During the passage of the acceleration gap, the circulating particles may gain or lose energy, depending on the rf-phase $\phi$ at passage with $\cos{\phi}$.
+The maximal energy gain $dE/dn$ for one turn can hence be written as \begeq {dE\over dn}=E_G\,\cos{\phi}\,, \endeq where $E$ is the particle's kinetic energy, $E_G$ the maximal energy gain per turn and $n$ is the turn number\footnote{ The use of the (discrete) turn number as a continuous independent variable is called the ``smooth acceleration approximation''.}.
 Eq.~\ref{eq_egain} fixes the phase of maximal energy gain to be zero.
 Note that in cyclotrons, the radius $R$ of the reference orbit rises monotonic with the kinetic energy $E$ so that one may express, for particles in the vicinity of the reference orbit, radius by energy and vice versa.
 Since the phase is proportional to a time variable $\phi=\Delta\w\,t$, it is the Hamiltonian conjugate of energy.